Prasat Ta Muen Thom: Access

 During the 2008–2013 Cambodian–Thai border crisis which was primarily centered around ownership of Preah Vihear, border clashes spread to Ta Muen and access to the temple was temporarily closed.
 Afterwards, tensions remain high and tourists at the temple are not allowed to venture more than a few meters southward from the main entrance and armed Thai border police stand guard to mark the border.

-Since 2010, the entrance of Ta Muen Thom temple on Cambodia side has become easier due to the road infrastructure has been developed, including a road leads to Ta Muen Thom temple which was built in 2009 and officially launched in 2010.
-It consists of 24 km red gravel roads (but it has been upgraded to the asphalt road in recent years) and 500-meter mountainous concrete road.
-Visitors are recommended to park their cars near the hill then they can continue walking through a half-kilometer mountainous concrete road that some parts of it are steep.
-At this point, tourists also enjoy with the spectacular landscape of Dangrek mountain range along with many big trees and forest flowers.
+In 2010, the entrance of Ta Muen Thom temple on the Cambodia side was made more accessible with a 24 km red gravel (later upgraded to asphalt) road and a steep 500-meter concrete road leading to the temple.